Fast Task Planning with Neuro-Symbolic Relaxation: Methodology

 \subsection{Problem Formulation}

-We study the following problem: Within a time budget, maximize the success rate of finding a \emph{satisficing} plan for a PDDL task guided by a neural importance predictor.
-This can be formulated as a bilevel optimization \cite{wang2025imperative}, where the lower-level optimization trains a neural predictor, and the upper-level maximizes test-time success within the time budget using the neural predictor and a symbolic planner: where $\mathcal U$ is the upper-level objective, $s$ is the neural importance predictor with parameters $\bm{\theta}$, $\tau$ is the PDDL task to solve, $\bm{\mu}$ is the parameters of the symbolic modules, $\mathcal L$ is the lower-level objective, $t$ is the actual elapsed time used to search for a plan, and $B$ is the total time budget.
+We study the following problem: Training a neural network to predict accurate importance scores for all the objects in a PDDL task.
+This can be formulated as a bilevel optimization \cite{wang2025imperative}, where the lower level minimizes the total action cost using a symbolic planner and produces an \emph{optimal} plan, and the upper level minimizes the loss between the predicted importance scores from a neural network and the ground truth importance scores derived from the \emph{optimal} plan: where $\mathcal U$ is the upper-level objective, $s$ is the neural importance predictor with parameters $\bm{\theta}$, $\tau$ is the PDDL task to solve, $\bm{\mu}$ is the action sequence produced by the symbolic planner, and $\mathcal L$ is the lower-level objective.

-\myparagraph{Upper-level Objective} Given a learned importance predictor $s({\bm{\theta}^*})$, the upper-level objective $\mathcal U\in\{0,1\}$ indicates whether a \emph{satisficing} plan $\pi$ is found within the time budget $B$ using a symbolic planner parameterized by $\bm{\mu}$.

-\myparagraph{Lower-level Objective} The neural importance predictor $s_{\theta}$ assigns a score $s_{\theta}(o)\in[0,1]$ to every entity node $o$ in the scene graph induced by $\tau$ similar to \cite{silver2021planning}.
-Given an \emph{optimal} plan $\pi^*$ for task $\tau$, we assign each node a binary label
+\myparagraph{Upper-level Objective} The neural importance predictor $s_{\theta}$ assigns a score $s_{\theta}(o)\in[0,1]$ to every object node $o$ in the relational graph induced by $\tau$ similar to \cite{silver2021planning}.
+Given an \emph{optimal} plan $\mu^*$ for task $\tau$, we assign each node a binary label

 The neural parameters are learned by minimizing the lower-level objective, which is a binary cross-entropy (BCE) loss